 - Gerber Terry Socks– Don’t stay on very well, I would try a different brand.
 I liked having white socks to match everything, though.

 - Snap Side shirts- Never used them, we liked onesies better.

 - Baby no-scratch mittens- The hospital told us that babies can choke on these so instead, they recommend onesies that have mittens included.
 We never even really used those though, I think the problem of ‘baby scratching themselves’ is overrated.

 - Blankets and burp cloths- We got so many as gifts, I wouldn’t buy or register for any except for the muslin ones, or any that you really want.

 Health and Safety

 Angelcare Video, Movement, and Sound Monitor ($230)– Love this!
 The movement monitor sets off an alarm if it feels the baby stop moving (aka: breathing).
 We’ve hardly had any ‘false alarms’, and we love the peace of mind that it gives us.
 The video and sound are good on it, too.
-We are not crazy, overprotective parents at all, but SIDS is very real and I am a huge advocate for any kind of breathing/vitals monitor. (*We tried the Owlet Vitals Monitor and it just didn’t work for us.
+We are not crazy, overprotective parents at all, but SIDS is very real and I am an advocate for any kind of breathing/vitals monitor. (*We tried the Owlet Vitals Monitor and it just didn’t work for us.
 I think it’s a great idea in theory and apparently other people like it, but it had false alarms multiple times per night, every night, so we returned it.)